patrickfrey/luabcd/README.md

-### Description:
+### Description

-This Lua module implements an userdata type for arbitrary big integers as BCD numbers.
+This Lua module written in C++17 implements an userdata type for arbitrary big integers as BCD numbers.
 It defines the arithmetic binary operators '+','-','/','*','%','^' and the unary '-' operator.

 #### Example